juicy-llamas/Old-Operating-System-Code/README.md

 The general procedure for compiling goes something like this:

 ```
-nasm -f bin -o kernel.img root_file.asm
+$ nasm -f bin -o kernel.img root_file.asm
-dd if=kernel.img of=/dev/sdb bs=4M
+$ dd if=kernel.img of=/dev/sdb bs=4M
 ```

 Where the 'root_file.asm' is the main file, that has all of the includes in it as well as trailing 0 space.
 Note that I did not use linkers in compilation (I used NASM itself for 'linking'), but it is quite possible with modifications to the code.
 I just found this much easier than actually learning linker script, at the time.

 ## A Small Note about Version Control

-First off, I was around 14-16 when I wrote this, and I was also antisocial, so I worked alone on a large majority of my projects.
+I was around 14-16 when I wrote this, and I worked alone on this projects.
 I only started using git when I was 18.
 Because of this, the version control 'system' is really not a system and is very sporadic.
 I am sure I have even more versions on other old computers, these were just consolidated in one convenient place.

 That being said...